List of unproduced film projects based on Marvel Comics: The Fantastic Four

 A 1993 magazine article gave a tentative release date of Labor Day weekend 1993.
 During that summer, trailers ran in theaters and on the video release of Corman's Carnosaur.
-The cast members hired a publicist, at their own expense, to help promote the film at a clips-screening at the Shrine Auditorium in Los Angeles and at the San Diego Comic-Con International.
+The cast members hired a publicist, at their own expense, to help promote the film at a clips-screening at the Shrine Auditorium in Los Angeles and at San Diego Comic-Con.
 By this time, the world premiere was announced to take place at the Mall of America in Minneapolis, Minnesota, on January 19, 1994, with proceeds from the event earmarked for the charities Ronald McDonald House and Children's Miracle Network.
 However, the premiere was halted, the actors received a cease and desist order on all promotion from the producers and the studio confiscated the negatives.
 Eichinger then informed Sassone that the film would not be released.
 Speculation arose that the film had never been intended for release, but had gone into production solely as a way for Eichinger to retain rights to the characters; Stan Lee said in 2005 that this was indeed the case, insisting, "The movie was never supposed to be shown to anybody," and adding that the cast and crew had been left unaware.
 Corman and Eichinger dismissed Lee's claims, with the former stating in the same article, "We had a contract to release it, and I had to be bought out of that contract" by Eichinger.
 Eichinger, also in that article, calls Lee's version of events "definitely not true.
 It was not our [original] intention to make a B movie, that's for sure, but when the movie was there, we wanted to release it."
 He said future Marvel film impresario Avi Arad, at this point, in 1993, a Marvel executive, "...calls me up and says, 'Listen, I think what you did was great, it shows your enthusiasm for the movie and the property, and ...
 I understand that you have invested so-and-much, and Roger has invested so-and-much.
 Let's do a deal.'
 Because he really didn't like the idea that a small movie was coming out and maybe ruining the franchise....
 So he says to me that he wants to give me back the money that we spent on the movie and that we should not release it.